gauriiiiiiiiiiii/CustomerChurnAnalytics/README.md

 | Precision | 0.681 |
 | F1 | 0.601 |

-See `CustomerChurnAnalytics.txt` for complete documentation.
+See `CustomerChurnAnalytics.txt` for complete documentation